 - Dash cams and other devices: Aftermarket auto accessories such as the Compass Asset Protection Dash Cam add connected services to cars; Classic Tracker uses vehicle tracking to protect against loss and theft.

 What are other applications for eSIMs?

-Outside of the automotive and transportation industries, eSIMs help accomplish 24/7 tracking functions in asset tracking, healthcare, utilities, and other sectors.
+Outside of the automotive and transportation industries, eSIMs help accomplish 24/7 tracking functions in healthcare, smart mobility, utilities, and other sectors.

 - In healthcare, eSIMs are utilised in remote patient tracking devices, which facilitate the sharing of a patient’s real-time health data with their medical team.